Fenet254/AI-chatbot-/README.md

 - Install dependencies
 pip install -r requirements.txt
-- Train your model Make sure your dataset is formatted correctly (CSV with input/output pairs), then run: python train.py
+- Train your model Make sure your dataset is formatted correctly (CSV with input/output pairs), then run:
+-
+python train.py

+- Chat with your bot Once trained, launch the chatbot:

+- python main.py
+- 🧠 How It Works
+- The bot learns from example conversations in your dataset.
+- It uses basic NLP techniques to match inputs and generate responses.
+- You can customize the training logic or swap in more advanced models later.
+🔧 Customize & Expand
+Want to take it further?
+Try:
+- Replacing the model with a transformer (e.g., GPT-2 via Hugging Face)
+- Adding a web interface with Flask or Streamlit
+- Connecting to a messaging platform like Telegram or Discord
+- Training on domain-specific data (e.g., customer support, education) 📌 Notes
+- This project is intentionally lightweight — perfect for experimentation.
+- It’s a great way to learn the basics before diving into larger frameworks.
+- Contributions, feedback, and forks are welcome!
+📄 License
+This project is open-source under the MIT License.
+Use it, remix it, and share it freely.

+If you’d like, I can help you write a CONTRIBUTING guide, a sample dataset format, or even a roadmap for future features like multimodal input.
+Just say the word!

+This project is open-source under the MIT License.
+Use it, remix it, and share it freely.